 A participant means a legal entity contributing to the project and having rights and obligations with regard to the Community under the terms of the contract.
-Legal entities participating in specific targeted research projects will be primarily organisations active in the research field: enterprises, whichever their size, research institutes, universities.
+Legal entities participating in co-ordination actions will be primarily organisations active in the research and innovation fields: enterprises, whichever their size, research institutes, universities, public administrations.

-The following may also participate in specific targeted research projects:
+The following may also participate in co-ordination actions: